First Appearance Court in Pasco County, FL

 After an arrest, your first appearance might be at the courthouse in New Port Richey or Dade City, FL.
 With offices conveniently located across from the courthouse at the West Pasco Judicial Center, we are here to help.

 An experienced criminal defense attorney in New Port Richey, FL, can often save you money by asking the court to set the bond at a lower amount or simply release you on a signature bond so that no money needs to be posted.
-Our attorneys also represent juveniles appearing at first appearance in Pasco County, FL, after being detained on juvenile charges.

 Call (813) 250-0500 to discuss your case.